Skip to content

 }

 Configure Kestrel to serve HTTP/2 on a dedicated port.
-Cleartext gRPC requires HTTP/2; mixing HTTP/1.1 REST and cleartext gRPC on the same port is unreliable without TLS/ALPN:
+Cleartext gRPC requires HTTP/2; mixing HTTP/1.1 REST and cleartext gRPC on the same port is unreliable without TLS/ALPN.
+There is no AddGrpc() call — the generated MapWeatherServiceGrpc maps the gRPC method routes itself:

 using Microsoft.AspNetCore.Server.Kestrel.Core;